lsst-it/k8s-cookbook/ruka/cnpg/README.md

    PGPASSWORD='"insert superuser password"' psql -h ("ip of the service") -U postgres
    ```

+   *DNS needs to be setup for this, use the external IP address.*

 ## Recovery from Backup

 To restore the database, the cluster needs to be started in recovery mode.